Regarding the E2:ICS

 dialed down the power in the movie [...].
 He chose official over canon."

-If indeed the choice was made to accept a comic book over canon, that is absolutely awful.
+If indeed the choice was made to accept a comic book over canon, then (a) our point is proved and (b) that's just awful.
 It's even worse when you consider that, if it was determined that what Slave I had done to other vessels represented almost 0.15 kilotons of firepower, then similarly inflated EU values (in line with the inflated BDZ calcs, and as opposed to even the pre-existing canon) must have been used.

 Thanks to "Crossover Maniac" for having pointed out the Sulky test in an online discussion forum.
 And extra-special thanks to Ender for the report on Saxton . . . and also for flipping out like a madman when he saw his quote being used here.